mwaeckerlin/nginx/README.md

 # NGINX Webserver Docker Image

-Simple nginx webserver in less than 6MB.
+[mwaeckerlin/nginx] is a simple nginx webserver in less than 6MB.
 High secure: No shell, no backdoor, just nginx.

 If you need PHP, use [mwaeckerlin/php-fpm].